ON THIS PAGE: You will learn about the different types of treatments for cervical cancer. Use the menu to see other pages.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.

 Rarely, specific drugs may cause some hearing loss.
-Others may cause kidney damage.
+Others may cause kidney damage or peripheral neuropathy, which is numbness, pain, or tingling in the hands or feet.
 Patients may be given extra fluid intravenously to protect their kidneys.
 Talk with your doctor about the possible short-term and long-term side effects based on the drugs and dosages you will be receiving.

 Learn more about the basics of chemotherapy.